sycobuny/kythera/doc/extensions.md

 your responsibility to provide certain methods in your class that the application will utilize to introduce your clients and to send events your way:

+    require 'kythera'

     class ChanServ < Service
-        # Your service is always initialized with a logger
+        # Your service is always initialized with the uplink and a logger
-        def initialize(logger)
+        def initialize(uplink, logger)
             # Calling `super` sets up the logger, and you don't have to
             # do anything else with it.
 The logger works as:
             #   log.info 'hello...'
             #   log.debug 'hello...'
-            # etc.
+            #
+            # Calling this also sets `@uplink` to the argument provided.
+            # The uplink contains the methods you'll use to communicate
+            # with the IRC server.
             #
             super